 You saw it here first, folks!
 And before you completely dismiss it, note that the first three letters of Mr. Olecko’s last name are indeed a big chunk of “boler.”
 And that his first name Raymond does indeed start with the letter “r.”
 But I grant you, reversing the lower-case last letter of his first name is a bit of a stretch (I just couldn’t find a “B.” He doesn’t seem to have had a middle name; would be great if it was Brendan or Bart, or if he had a girlfriend Betty).

 Nonetheless, Ray was a creative and inventive guy!
 First and last letters of his first name combined with first three of his surname.
 It’s not outside the realm of possibility that he could have fooled around with the letters of his name to come up with boler (nothing to stop him capitalizing it later, or not).
-Have fun proving me wrong!
+Personally, I like it!

 Thanks to Luke O’Reilly for the fine animated GIF!